GluuFederation/flex/docs/install/vm-install/ubuntu.md

 wget https://github.com/GluuFederation/flex/releases/download/vreplace-flex-version/flex_replace-flex-version.ubuntu22.04_amd64.deb.sha256sum  -P /tmp

 ```
 Check the hash if it is matching.
+You may need to change your working directory
+to where both the rpm and sha256sum file are located.
 ```
 cd /tmp;
 sha256sum -c flex_replace-flex-version.ubuntu22.04_amd64.deb.sha256sum